BaHuy15/Chatbot-answer-law-documents/README.md

 git clone git@github.com:BaHuy15/Chatbot-answer-law-documents.git
 ```
 </details>

-3 .Create a virtual environment and install the required dependencies
+3. Create a virtual environment and install the required dependencies
 (you can use any virtual environment manager):
 <details>